mwangisamkariuki/alx-higher_level_programming/0x02-python-import_modules/README.md

 : (or . if no arguments were passed) followed by a new line, followed by (if at least one argument), one line per argument:**

+# Task 3: Infinite addition
+**Write a program that prints the result of the addition of all arguments The output should be the result of the addition of all arguments, followed by a new line
+You can cast arguments into integers by using int() (you can assume that all arguments can be casted into integers) Your code should not be executed when imported**